 The Institute of American Indian and Alaska Native Culture and Arts Development (IAIA) is one of 38 Tribal Colleges located in the United States and is a member of the American Indian Higher Education Consortium.
-We are accredited by the Higher Learning Commission (HLC), as well as by the National Association of School of Art and Design (NASAD), to offer Certificates, Associate and Bachelor degrees, and the Masters of Fine Arts in Creative Writing.
+We are accredited by the Higher Learning Commission (HLC) to offer Certificates, Associate and Bachelor degrees, and the Masters of Fine Arts in Creative Writing.